SteffenPL/BoundedDegreeGraphs.jl/README.md

 **Work in progress!**
 --

-This package provides simple graph types which do not allocate during the operations `add_edge!, rem_edge!, has_edge`, provided that the graph stays within the pre-defined bounded degree.
+This package provides simple graph types which do preallocate data such that the operations `add_edge!, rem_edge!, has_edge` are in-place for bounded degree graphs.
 (If the degree is exeeded, then the type might occasionally allocate, but still works.)

+The preallocated memory is of size `n_edges * degree * sizeof(edgetype(g))`.

 So far, the effective speed-up is only moderate.
 However, it might be useful during the typical hunt for allocations.